CPE

 Below are three excerpts relating to S corporations, the foreign tax credit, and the installment payment option that will be relevant for many taxpayers.

-S Corporations
+Section 965 for S Corporations

-The proposed guidance confirms that, in the case of any S corporation that is considered a U.S. shareholder, each shareholder of the S corporation may elect to defer payment of the shareholder’s net tax liability under Sec.
-965 with respect to the S corporation until the shareholder’s tax year which includes the triggering event with respect to such liability.
+The proposed guidance confirms that, in the case of any S corporation that is considered a U.S. shareholder, each shareholder of the S corporation may elect to defer payment of the shareholder’s net tax liability under Section 965 with respect to the S corporation until the shareholder’s tax year which includes the triggering event with respect to such liability.

 The guidance offers additional detail by establishing the process that should be followed when a triggering event occurs.